KennyReyesS/holbertonschool-low_level_programming/0x09-static_libraries/README.md

+## 0x09- C - Static Libraries:
+### In this project we see how create static libraries and how this works.
 ## 0x09.
 C - Static libraries project list:
 ### holberton.h: header with the list of functions.
 ### libholberton.a: static library containing various functions from previous projects.